 Consider getting each of your kids a litter-collection bag that they receive a reward for when full.
 Picking up litter is an important practice for everyone on the planet.

 Turning it into a game will help kids from the habit at a young age.
 It will encourage them to be eco-conscious adults who really see the world around them.
-And who want to clean it up to make it better.
+And make them want to clean it up to make it better.

 Sort the Recycling